-Learn the secrets that make tennis easier and more powerful, more kick, more topspin, more feel, more natural, more open, and get the ball always in the court.
+Learn to make your tennis easier and more powerful, more kick on your serve, more topspin, more feel, more natural moves and stance, and get the ball consistently in the court.

-Learn what is changing tennis around the world!
+Find out what has changed tennis around the world!

 The ideal kinetic chain for tennis for a human body is rotational, not linear as commonly taught.
-Sudden changes of motion and direction transform into force.
-Bruce Lee found that out for Martial Arts.
+Sudden changes of motion and direction create force.
+Bruce Lee discovered that for Martial Arts.
 Oscar Wegner did that for tennis.

-You'll learn to bend, to deflect, during contact, the ball's trajectory.
+You'll learn to bend, to deflect, rather than plainly oppose, during contact, the ball's trajectory.